 2. What does it mean if your company hires less than 250 employees?

-Organizations need to comply with the GDPR even if they hire less than 250 employees.
+Organizations must comply with the GDPR even when hiring less than 250 employees.
 It means that many small and medium-sized enterprises (SMEs) that process personal data of individuals in the European Union or sell goods or services to the EU are obligated to comply.

 3. Do you engage in economic activity?